Lalchhanhima Sailo (footballer)

-Lalchhanhima Sailo (born 3 March 2003) is an Indian professional footballer who plays as a midfielder or winger for Aizawl in the I-League.
+Lalchhanhima Sailo (born 3 March 2003) is an Indian professional footballer who plays as a midfielder or winger.

 Club career

 Indian Arrows

 He made his I-League professional debut for Indian Arrows on 24 February 2020 at TRC Turf Ground against Real Kashmir F.C., he was brought in as substitute in the 72nd minute as they lost 1–0.
 He scored a goal for Arrows against Aizawl FC in which Arrows won the game by 2–1.

 Aizawl

 In August 2022, Sailo signed with fellow I-League club Aizawl for the 2022–23 season.

 International

 Sailo was part of the Indian U-16 team that reached the quarterfinals of the 2018 AFC U-16 Championship in Malaysia.